HelloMrShu/Concurrency/README.md

-To be honest, concurrency control feature in golang is very interesting and meaningful, and it helps us to do more efficient task, for example, download, request and so on.
+Concurrency control feature in golang is very interesting and meaningful, and it helps us to do more efficient task, for example, download, request and so on.
 Here we will do some jobs to discuss the feature in some scenario.

 ### 1. sync.WaitGroup

 ---
 Some tasks need a group of goroutine to complete and a goroutine just does a part of the task.
-We can use the WaitGroup to do it.

-However, wg can't control the certain number of concurrency.
-So you should understand the feature to avoid so mistakes.
+We can use the WaitGroup to do that.However, wg can't control the certain number of concurrency.
+So you should understand the feature to avoid some mistakes.

-The core methods are as follows:
+The core methods as follows:

 ~~~go
 wg := sync.WaitGroup
 for i:=0; i < 10; i++ {